aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/use-splitting-algorithm-method/_index.md

 ## Step 4: Set Page Splitting Algorithm

 Choose the appropriate splitting algorithm according to your requirements.
-Here, we're using `KeepPartAndCloneSolidObjectToNextPageAlgorithm`.
+Here, we're using `KeepPartAndCloneSolidObjectToNextPageAlgorithm`, which keeps part of an object on the current page and clones the remainder to the next page.

 ```java
 pdfSaveOptions.setPageSplittingAlgorithm(new KeepPartAndCloneSolidObjectToNextPageAlgorithm(100));